Requirements After a California Residential Mortgage Lender and/or Servicer License Has Been Issued

 Residential Mortgage Loan Report, Due March 31

-- Form for 201x Residential Mortgage Loan Report
+- 2020 Residential Mortgage Loan Report (Holden Act) and Instructions (PDF)

 - FAQs – Residential Mortgage Loan Report – Frequently Asked Questions